Ayushisood/My-forkify-JavaScript-Project/README.md

 # My-forkify Project

-My-forkify is the Recipe Search Application with an Recipe upload option.
+My-forkify is the Recipe Search Application with Recipe upload option.

 ## Link